Pablo-bit7/We_Think_Code/unit_tests/README.md

 # Modifications to Unit Tests in `We_Think_Code/unit_tests/`

 ## Overview
-A concise breakdown of the revisions made to the unit test files in `We_Think_Code/unit_tests/`.
+A breakdown of the revisions made to the unit test files in `We_Think_Code/unit_tests/`.
 These revisions address issues encountered during execution, enhance maintainability, ensure proper test isolation, and expand the test suite for improved coverage.

 ---